brainbot-com/ethevents/README.md

 will for example aggregate the ten most common account addresses that generated an ERC20 transfer event in the last hour (opposed to the default value, "since all time", `'gt': 0`).

-Please refer to the elasticsearch documentation if you want to learn more about the Query DSL.
+Please refer to the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/query-dsl.html) if you want to learn more about the Query DSL.

 ### Using the proxy server
 Once the client is running, it exposes a forward proxy at http://localhost:5478 to the Elasticsearch